biocatchltd/yellowbox/docs/subclasses.rst

         Start the service by turning on all stopped containers.
 Containers are started sequentially in the order provided.

-        :param Optional[RetrySpec] retry_spec: specifies the internal retry semantics for the chosen "check" function.
+        :param RetrySpec | None retry_spec: specifies the internal retry semantics for the chosen "check" function.
          It allows specifying a timeout or maximum number of attempts before startup counts as a failure.
-Subclasses should block until the service is responsive using this :class:`RetrySpec`.
-If ``None``, subclasses should use the a custom default :class:`RetrySpec`.
+Subclasses should block until the service is responsive using this :class:`~retry.RetrySpec`.
+If ``None``, subclasses should use the a custom default :class:`~retry.RetrySpec`.

     .. method:: stop(signal='SIGTERM')